greenvisionmedia/Documentation/docs/Vectors.md

 ## SVG image strategy
 1. Upload the SVG to the assets panel, like you would a PNG.

-SVG will automatically be compressed with [SVGO](https://github.com/svg/svgo).

 Use this method for
 - Larger SVG graphics, logos, backgrounds, anything roughly larger than 10kb.

 ## SVG tips
 As of right now, there's no good way to compress SVGs added inside embeds.
-Ideally, you should always delete any extraneous XML litter added by Illustrator, like `class="layer-1"`  or the `<?xml version="1.0" encoding="utf-8" ?>` prologue.
+Ideally, you should always delete any extraneous XML litter added by Illustrator, like `data-name="layer-1"`  or the `<?xml version="1.0" encoding="utf-8" ?>` prologue.
 The `<defs>` tag is usually unnecessary; fill colors can be assigned inline, i.e. `<path fill="#fff">`.

 > If your svg has enough colors to require `<defs>`, consider making it an `<img>` tag instead.